Philosophy

 Subscribe!

-Current Organizers
+Core Organizers

 Mike is an assistant professor at SUNY Oswego.
 He works in political philosophy, metaethics, and ethics, with a focus on global justice.

-Arthur is a postodctoral research fellow in the Climate Systems Engineering initiative at the University of Chicago.
+Arthur is a postdoctoral research fellow in the Climate Systems Engineering initiative at the University of Chicago.
 His research lies at the intersection of traditional environmental philosophy and the ethics of the climate crisis.